ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - Functions returning a function, such as `sweet_cat` and `sour_cat`
 - Functions taking a tuple as a parameter, such as `spicy_cat`

-Interestingly, both kinds of functions provide a way to pass several pieces of data to a body while being functions with a single parameter.
+Interestingly, both kinds of functions provide a way to pass several pieces of data while being functions with a single parameter.
 From this perspective, it makes sense to say: “All functions have a single argument.”

 This goes even further.
 It is always possible to translate back and forth between functions that look like `sweet_cat` (or `sour_cat`) and functions that look like `spicy_cat`.